No overseas fees

-Poland has been a member of the European Union since 2004 and a member of the Schengen area since 2007.
-As Poland isn’t a Eurozone member, zloty is the national currency.
-So, if you’re travelling around Europe you will probably want a travel card with no currency conversion fees for transactions in Euros and Zloty.
+Poland has been a member of the European Union since 2004 and a member of the Schengen common travel area since 2007.
+But it isn’t a Eurozone member, its national currency is the Polish zloty.
+So, if you’re travelling around Europe you will probably want a travel card with no currency conversion fees for transactions in euros and zlotys.

-Poland is still cheap compared to Western Europe, with one pound being worth roughly five zlotys.
+Poland is still cheap compared to Western Europe, with 1 pound being worth roughly 5 zlotys.
 How you choose to travel will dictate the final cost of your trip.
 If you eat out (and drink out) every night and stay in nice hotels, your trip will be much more expensive than somebody who rents a bed in a dorm and cooks with food from the market.

 |Zapiekanki (Polish pizza)|

 £6 – £12 per dish

 |5-star restaurant traditional set 3-course menu plus drinks|

 Bike tour of Krakow

 |Auschwitz-Birkenau guided tour from Krakow plus museum entry|

 |Private wine tour of Krakow over 2 nights with accommodation|